 Next, I selected 3 different colours that I knew would coordinate with the colour scheme we’ve got going on in the hallway.
 I used a combination of teal/turquoise chalk paint (they do little test pots here and here) and the grey emulsion we used for the hallway.
 Tip – Small tester pots are perfect for this type of project!

 As you can see in the photos, I used some wood to stand up the books and some smaller blocks to ‘fan out” the covers so they don’t touch the table.
 And then you just paint .. leave to dry .. and that’s it!

 Our new look

 Most of the items in the bookcase are items we picked up for next to nothing.
-Or things we had that got a “Once a duckling” make-over.
+Or some items had a “Once a duckling” make-over.
 Including the “Friend and Family sign” – which was an old Ikea Lazy Susan – You can check out the blog post here!
-Or the wood bead garland – you can find the tutorial how to make your own one here.
-And the picture frame used to be an old piece of scrapbook – check out how to make your own here.
+The wood bead garland – you can find the tutorial how to make your own one here.
+And the picture frame used to be an old piece of scrap wood – check out how to make your own here.

 And this is now it looks now.
-How much better does that look?
+I’m so pleased with how it’s turned out!
 I accessorised with some neutral shells and items that matched our colour scheme.